-Washington University, founded in 1853, is a private institution with more than 11,000 students, about half of whom are in graduate or professional degree programs.
-The university has seven academic divisions: Arts & Sciences, George Warren Brown School of Social Work, John M. Olin School of Business, Sam Fox School of Design and Visual Arts, School of Engineering, School of Law, and School of Medicine.
+Washington University, founded in 1853, is a private institution with more than 14,000 students, about half of whom are in graduate or professional degree programs.
+The university has seven academic divisions: Arts & Sciences, Brown School, Olin Business School, Sam Fox School of Design & Visual Arts, School of Engineering & Applied Science, School of Law and School of Medicine.

-Washington University has 3,297 instructional faculty and approximately 13,000 employees.
-The university’s total operating budget is $1.8 billion, and its $4.2 billion endowment places it among the top private universities in the United States.
-Washington University is a top recipient of federal, industrial, and foundation research support for its programs in medicine, science, engineering, and social science, with more than $567 million provided annually from external sponsors.
+Washington University has over 3,350 instructional faculty and more than 13,000 employees.
+The university’s total operating budget is $2.4 billion, and its $6.6 billion endowment places it among the top private universities in the United States.
+Washington University is a top recipient of federal, industrial and foundation research support for its programs in medicine, science, engineering and social science, with more than $475 million provided annually from external sponsors.

-As the university’s reputation has grown, interest among prospective students has climbed dramatically — exceeding 22,000 applications for about 1,400 openings in a typical entering class.
-Applications come from all 50 states and more than 100 other countries.
+As the university’s reputation has grown, interest among prospective students has climbed dramatically - approximately 29,000 applications for a freshman class of just over 1,700 students in a typical entering class.
+Applications come from all 50 states and approximately 125 countries.

-Wrighton started his career at the Massachusetts Institute of Technology (MIT) in 1972 as Assistant Professor of Chemistry.
-He was appointed Associate Professor in 1976 and Professor in 1977.
+Wrighton started his career at the Massachusetts Institute of Technology (MIT) in 1972 as assistant professor of chemistry.
+He was appointed associate professor in 1976 and professor in 1977.
 From 1981 until 1989 he held the Frederick G. Keyes Chair in Chemistry.
 In 1989 he was appointed the first holder of the Ciba-Geigy Chair in Chemistry.
-He was Head of the Department of Chemistry from 1987-1990 and became Provost of MIT in 1990, a post he held until the summer of 1995.
+He was Head of the Department of Chemistry from 1987-90 and became Provost of MIT in 1990, a post he held until the summer of 1995.

 Wrighton is the author or co-author of more than 300 articles published in professional and scholarly journals, and he holds 14 patents.
 He has research interests in the areas of transition metal catalysis, photochemistry, surface chemistry, molecular electronics, and in photoprocesses at electrodes.
 Principal objectives of his research have been to elucidate the basic principles underlying the conversion of solar energy to chemical fuels and electricity, to discern new catalysts and ways of making them, to understand chemistry at interfaces, and to provide the knowledge base for development of new electro-chemical devices.
 Wrighton has lectured widely on his research work and has given more than 40 named lectureships at distinguished colleges and universities in the United States and other countries.

-He was awarded an Alfred P. Sloan Research Fellowship, 1974-1976, and was the recipient of a Dreyfus Teacher-Scholar Grant in 1975-1980.
-The American Chemical Society awarded him the Pure Chemistry Award in 1981 and the Award in Inorganic Chemistry in 1988.
-He was awarded a MacArthur Prize Fellowship in 1983.
-Also in 1983, he was awarded the Gregory and Freda Halpern Award in Photochemistry by the New York Academy of Sciences and the E. O. Lawrence Award by the United States Department of Energy.
+He was awarded an Alfred P. Sloan Research Fellowship (1974-76) and was the recipient of a Dreyfus Teacher-Scholar Grant (1975-80).
+From the American Chemical Society he received the Pure Chemistry Award in 1981 and the Award in Inorganic Chemistry in 1988.
+In 1983 he was awarded a MacArthur Prize Fellowship.
+Also in 1983, he received the Gregory and Freda Halpern Award in Photochemistry by the New York Academy of Sciences and the E. O. Lawrence Award by the United States Department of Energy.
 In 1984 he was selected as the recipient of the Fresenius Award of Phi Lambda Upsilon.
 Wrighton's teaching activities have been rewarded with the MIT Chemistry Department Graduate Teaching Award in 1981 and the MIT School of Science Teaching Prize in 1987.
-About 70 individuals have received the Ph.D. degree under his supervision at MIT.
+About 70 individuals received the PhD degree under his supervision at MIT.

-Professor Wrighton was a presidential appointee to the National Science Board (2000-06), which serves as science policy advisor to the President and Congress and is the primary advisory board to the National Science Foundation.
+Chancellor Wrighton was a presidential appointee to the National Science Board (2000-06), which serves as science policy adviser to the president and Congress and is the primary advisory board to the National Science Foundation.
 While on the NSB, Wrighton chaired the Audit and Oversight Committee.